-For some people, Japanese maples have a reputation for being difficult to grow, but that is chiefly a problem only with those that have extremely fine foliage, which can scorch in hot summer weather.
+For some people, Japanese Maples have a reputation for being difficult to grow, but that is chiefly a problem only with those trees that have extremely fine foliage, which can scorch in hot summer weather.
 This is not the case with the Fernleaf Full Moon Maple.
 The leaves are fuller and larger, so scorching is much less of a problem, unless the tree is neglected.
 With normal care, a location that is a little shaded in the early afternoon, and some attention to mulch and water during summer, this tree will thrive even for beginners, and add great beauty for minimal input.

-Japan has several species of maples growing, but unlike the magnificent forest giants of North America, most are smaller trees that grow below larger trees, in some shade.
+Japan has several species of Maple Trees growing, but unlike the magnificent forest giants of North America, most are smaller trees that grow below larger trees, in some shade.
 This means they are great choices for our gardens, where we often have larger trees throwing shade, or shade from buildings.
-The fact that these Japanese maples stay smaller is another bonus in this age of small city gardens.
+The fact that these Japanese Maples stay smaller is another bonus in this age of small city gardens.
 These kinds of restricted and enclosed spaces are perfect for simple planting, with a few choice trees and shrubs, and it is important to make every tree count – by choosing something special and a little outside the ordinary.
 The Fernleaf Full Moon Maple is not often available at ordinary garden stores, yet it has so much to offer.

-Coming from the woods of Japan, Northern China and Korea, the Full Moon Maple, Acer japonicum, has been prized for centuries for its grace and rounded, larger leaves.
+Coming from the woods of Japan, Northern China and Korea, the Full Moon Maple (Acer japonicum) has been prized for centuries for its grace and rounded, larger leaves.
 The form ‘Aconitifolium’ has leaves more deeply divided – into 9 to 11 lobes – forming the delicate ‘fingers’ that make the leaf resemble a hand.
 This is why it is called ‘Fernleaf’.
 It forms a broad upright tree, 7 to 10 feet tall and as much across, with several slender trunks, and smooth bark that will become rougher on very old trees.